On this page

-When a report to Child Protection doesn’t meet the threshold for it to intervenethe child’s family may be referred to other support services.
-We're exploring whether these referrals protect children and young people from harm.
+When a report to Child Protection is judged not to meet the threshold for it to intervene, the child’s family may be referred to other support services, and the report is closed.
+We're exploring whether this response protects children and young people from harm.

 Why we are doing this inquiry

-We established this inquiry because in our work, we have seen that referrals from Child Protection are often unsuccessful.
+We established this inquiry because in our work, we have seen that some children and young people repeatedly come to the attention of Child Protection, often over many years, without their circumstances improving.
+The reported concerns are often deemed not to meet the threshold for Child Protection intervention, and referrals are sometimes made to support services.
+These referrals are often unsuccessful.
 This means children and young people are left in risky situations with the potential to experience more harm.

 In our Lost, not forgotten inquiry, we called this the ‘refer and close roundabout’.
 In this inquiry, we examined cases where this roundabout concluded with the death of several children and young people by suicide.
 Despite the recommendations made in that inquiry, and some changes in policy and practice since, the issue persists.